-Programs expanded—from a one building college with 77 students to the nationally recognized University we know today, comprised of six colleges and schools.
+Programs expanded—from a one building college with 77 students to the nationally recognized University we know today, comprised of seven colleges and schools.

 The University made architectural history—with the work of renowned architects Eero and Eliel Saarinen—visionary designers of Drake’s campus plan and several University buildings.

-Strong leaders extended Drake’s progress—from Daniel Morehouse, an astronomer who discovered a comet that bears his name, to David Maxwell, a specialist in Russian language and literature, who leads the University today.
+Strong leaders extended Drake’s progress—from Daniel Morehouse, an astronomer who discovered a comet that bears his name, to Earl F. "Marty" Martin, who leads the University today.

 Drake basked in the national spotlight—when President Harry Truman visited and later President Bill Clinton; when athletes like Carl Lewis, Michael Johnson, and LoLo Jones appeared at the Drake Relays; and when nationally televised presidential campaign debates brought candidates of both parties to Drake in 2007 and Republican presidential candidates in 2011.